TritonVM/triton-vm/specification/src/operational-stack-table.md

 These steps are repeated until the desired padded height is reached.
 In total, above steps ensure that the Permutation Argument between the Op Stack Table and the [Processor Table](processor-table.md) holds up.

+## Memory-Consistency

+Memory-consistency follows from two more primitive properties:

+ 1. Contiguity of regions of constant memory pointer.
+Since the memory pointer for the OpStack table, `osp` can change by at most one per cycle, it is possible to enforce a full sorting using AIR constraints.
+ 2. Correct inner-sorting within contiguous regions.
+Specifically, the rows within each contiguous region of constant memory pointer should be sorted for clock cycle.
+This property is established by the clock jump difference lookup argument.
+In a nutshell, every difference of consecutive clock cycles that a) occurs within one contiguous block of constant memory pointer, and b) is greater than 1, is shown itself to be a valid clock cycle through a separate cross-table argument.
+The construction is described in more details in [TIP-0003](https://github.com/TritonVM/triton-vm/blob/master/tips/tip-0003/tip-0003.md).

 ## Initial Constraints

 1. `clk` is 0
 1. `osv` is 0.
 1. `osp` is the number of available stack registers, i.e., 16.
+4. The running product of clock jump differences `rpcjd` starts off with 1.
+5. The running product for the permutation argument `rppa` starts off having accumulated the first row.
+Let `a`, `b`, `c`, `d` denote the weights for compressing the `clk`, `ib1`, `osp` and `osv` columns respectively, and let `α` be the indeterminate for the running product.

 **Initial Constraints as Polynomials**

 1. `clk`
 1. `osv`
 1. `osp - 16`
+4. `rpcjd - 1`
+5. `rppa - (α - a · clk - b · ib1 - c · osp - d · osv)`

 ## Consistency Constraints